 Even if you don’t know a lot about programming, it’s easy to get started with a visual programming language, because you don’t have to memorize a ton of syntax and commands.
 Use your intuition and get started right away!

-We’re sharing this story as part of our new Teacher of the Month series.
-There are teachers around the world who are changing the face of computer science.
-Do you teach with a rockstar teacher?
-Nominate them to be a Code.org Teacher of the Month.
+We’re sharing this story as part of our new Student of the Week series.
+Kids in cities and towns around the world who are changing the face of computer science.
+Do you teach a rockstar student?
+Nominate them to be a Code.org Student of the Week.